maxbiostat/Student_projects/Undegraduate/README.md

 Skills to be developed: Applied Statistics, Bayesian statistics, survival analysis, R.

-A2)  **Variable selection for spatial epidemiology studies**

-A major problem in real-world applications is discerning which variables are associated (causally or otherwise) with an outcome.
-When many covariates/features are available, the job of finding a set of covariates that parsimoniously "explain" the response is a difficult one.
-In this project we are interested in implementing and evaluating variable selection strategies in the context of epidemiological studies, in order to understand the factors that influence the spatial dynamics of the disease.
-For this, we will study a stochastic search variable selection strategy (SSVS) coupled to a Besag-York-Molié (BYM) spatial model.
-In particular, we will adapt an efficient marginalized [implementation](https://mc-stan.org/users/documentation/case-studies/icar_stan.html) in the Stan language.
-The project will analyze a rich set of epidemiological data from the Ebola epidemic in West Africa between 2013 and 2016.

-References: [Morris et al. 2019](http://www.stat.columbia.edu/~gelman/research/published/bym_article_SSTEproof.pdf) and Chapter 4 of my [PhD thesis](https://github.com/maxbiostat/PhD_Thesis).

-Skills to be developed: [NIMBLE](https://r-nimble.org/), Stan/C++, spatial statistics.

-A3) **PhyloPosteriorDB: a collection of curated phylogenetic data sets for method development**
+A2) **PhyloPosteriorDB: a collection of curated phylogenetic data sets for method development**

 Having a set of curated, well-studied and realistic data sets is a great asset for the development of new analytical methods.
 In particular, Markov Chain Monte Carlo (MCMC) can be challenge to develop and test without a reliable benchmark.
 Inspired by the [**posteriordb**](https://github.com/stan-dev/posteriordb) project, the student will improve and expand [**this**](https://github.com/maxbiostat/MEP_data) collection of rich, real-world data sets in order to provide the [Phylogenetics community](https://www.phylobabble.org/) with easy-to-use data to check their new methods against.
 The student will also develop novel memmory-efficient ways of storing large posterior samples of trees that can be accessed and used for further processing.

 Skills to be developed: [BEAST](https://github.com/beast-dev/beast-mcmc), Database programming, Statistical Phylogenetics.

-A4) **Rao-Blackwellising Bayesian Stochastic Search Variable Selection**
+A3) **Rao-Blackwellising Bayesian Stochastic Search Variable Selection**

 In statistical applications with limited data, it is important to enforce _regularisation_, that is to encode parsimony into the modelling process so that our models do not overfit the data and lose predictive power.
 Moreover, it is important to encode _sparsity_, that is the notion that big effects are few and far between, floating in a sea of irrelevance.
 In this project, we will return to basics and give the **Bayesian Stochastic Search Variable Selection (BSSVS)** model of [George & Mcculloch (1993)](https://people.eecs.berkeley.edu/~russell/classes/cs294/f05/papers/george+mcculloch-1993.pdf) a modern spin.
 In particular, we will marginalise over the discrete predictor assigments, effectively providing a Rao-Blackwellised version of the model.
 Implementation will be done in the [Stan](https://mc-stan.org/) probabilistic programming language.
 In particular, we will investigate how to exploit massive parallelisation in the form of the [`reduce_sum`](https://mc-stan.org/docs/2_23/stan-users-guide/reduce-sum.html) in order to speed things up.